phpbbireland/epm/README.md

 - Parts location tracking

 ## License
+AI geterated code may have restrictions?

-Free to use for personal and commercial projects.
+Free to use for personal projects.

+## Recomendations
+Use on local server only...

 ## Author
+Michael O'Toole

-Created with PHP, MySQL, and JavaScript
+*Created* with PHP, MySQL, JavaScript & Claude AI